eddie-energy/architecture/arc42/aiida/architectural-decisions/architectural-decisions.md

 ### Alternatives

 Deploying AIIDA in the cloud avoids the in-house device.
-However, this assumes that all the Adapter Devices can send the real-time data to AIIDA in the cloud over the Internet.
+However, this assumes that all the Data Sources can send the real-time data to AIIDA in the cloud over the Internet.
 Devices that do not have Internet connectivity cannot send data to AIIDA and the EDDIE Framework.
 Accessing real-time data from Regional Data-sharing Infrastructures (similar to how historical validated energy consumption data is accessed) avoids the need for AIIDA, but such infrastructures are not yet available.